The 7 squares matchstick puzzle should be easy if you apply reasoning based on matchstick puzzle concepts

 This is the important first stage of any systematic approach to problem solving.

 For this puzzle, based on matchstick concepts (we assume you have some experience) you would draw your conclusions quickly,

-- The Common stick analysis technique won't be applicable for this puzzle as this has many squares of different sizes with few common sticks.
+- The Common stick analysis technique won’t be effective for this puzzle, as this has many squares of different sizes with few common sticks.

-- You won't select also the End state analysis technique of comparing the possible final figure and the puzzle figure to select the possible final figure that has maximum similarity with the puzzle figure.
-This is because, imagining the possible final figures itself is not an easy task that can be done quickly.
+- You won’t also use the End state analysis technique of comparing the possible final figure and the puzzle figure to select the possible final figure having maximum similarity with the puzzle figure.
+This is because, visualizing the possible final figures itself is not an easy task here.

 It is easy to draw the first conclusion from this analysis,

 The target figure would have 7 squares—an increase of 2 squares from the puzzle figure.

 And the first action you can specify from the puzzle description as,